• About Us

 Affordable Housing For Seniors

-Finding lower-cost housing as an older adult usually means working through your local public housing authority (PHA), state or city housing department, and sometimes Area Agencies on Aging (AAA) and nonprofit housing providers.
-The core programs seniors most often use are Section 8 Housing Choice Vouchers, public housing, and senior-specific affordable housing buildings run by housing authorities or nonprofits.
+Finding lower-cost housing as an older adult usually means working through your local public housing authority PHA, state or city housing department, and sometimes Area Agencies on Aging AAA and nonprofit housing providers.
+The core programs seniors most o

 Read More